I love Italian food but that’s too generic a term for what’s available now: you have to narrow it down to Tuscan, Sicilian, and so on.

 I have never found Bronzino in our area until we stopped at Whole Foods and I came home with 1 fish, just enough for me on a busy party prep day.
 I don’t intend to grill in the dark and it takes longer to start the grill than to cook 1 small fish so I asked around and got one response that will work since my oven has been used several times and is still hot from the last party prep step.

 I encountered a few tiny bones, but if you are not gobbling down big bites, not a problem all in all the fish guy at WF did a fabulous job cleaning and prepping the fish for me since I didn’t want to mess with it at all after a long drive and day.
 Thinking that Michael would be home for dinner I chose a whole fish, but in the end, it was just enough for me!

 Drizzle a bit of EVOO over the screaming hot grill pan gently lay the fish into the pan, close the door and broil for 5 minutes for a small fish (watch carefully).
-Garnish with chopped fresh parsley, serve fish with lemon wedges and a simple side of heirloom tomatoes simply dressed with EVOO, salt and pepper and a pinch of fresh torn basil leaves.
+Garnish with chopped fresh parsley, serve fish with lemon wedges and a simple side of heirloom tomatoes simply dressed with EVOO, salt and pepper, and a pinch of freshly torn basil leaves.

 *I think I need that billion-dollar idea, a smoke alarm that shuts of when I yell I’m just cooking.